In Search of Product-Market Fit for a Custom MVP App Startup

 One way to increase the chances of your Custom MVP App Startup being successful is to ensure you’ve got an excellent Product-Market Fit in place.

 With 35% of new businesses failing because there was no market need, Product-Market fit can make the difference between going the distance and going back to the drawing board.

 If product market fit (PMF) is a new concept to you, you might have a lot of questions.
 What is Product-Market fit?
 How do you measure it?
 And most importantly, how do you know that you’ve achieved it?

 We’ve put together this introduction to Product-Market Fit to give you some help.
-Take a read, and you’ll be one step closer to using PMF to validate your startup idea.
+Take a read, and you’ll be one step closer to using PMF to validate your Custom MVP App Startup idea.

 And remember, if you need a little extra support determining the right Product-Market Fit strategy, we’re here to help.

 - How do you know if you have a good PMF?